News letter from Billy Graham to his supporters in

 Belfast: We had been looking forward with a great deal of anticipation to coming to the city of Belfast, Ireland, for a great two weeks campaign.

 We left England on Friday night by boat and journeyed across the rough Irish Sea arriving in Belfast on Saturday morning, January 11th.
 Mr. George [name unclear], Secretary of Youth Evangelistic Crusade, and various other leaders met us.
 We were whisked away to our hotel where we were Informed of the tremendous plans that had been laid for our coming.
 Our meetings were to be held in the great Wellington Hall seating twenty-three hundred with an additional hall seating six hundred for the overflow.
 Little did we realize at that tame what war about to take place.
-That night, we met with some three hundreed leaders representing every phase of evangelical wort in Belfast.
+That night, we met with some three hundred leaders representing every phase of evangelical work in Belfast.
 We challenged them with a message on revival.
 Cliff and Billie sang, Gavin Hamilton gave a short message on prayer and the people seemed to be all keyed up for revival.

 Belfast is a city of half a million people and is the capital of Northern Ireland.
 It is a great sea pert town end resembles any ordinary British city in every way except spiritually.
 Spiritually it is one of the greatest Christian centres of the world.
 Some sixty percent of the people regularly attend Church.
 The street-car conductors, taxi drivers, waitresses, hotel porters, business people, wherever you go have that smile and beam of countenance that denotes they have found Christ as Saviour.
 Then is enough potential spiritual power in the city of Belfast to shake the Continent of Europe for Christ, could it be harnessed and laid on the altar in consecration.